-When coming to a new country, migrants face many challenges, including language, employment, social normality, education and economic issues, as well as the normal stressors of everyday life.
-Among such migrants, refugees have left behind areas of conflict and war, but the impact of those experiences continues to affect individuals, and the challenges of settlement can amplify any post-traumatic symptoms.
+When coming to a new country, refugees and people from refugee-like backgrounds face many challenges, including language, employment, social normality, education and economic issues, as well as the normal stressors of everyday life.
+Refugees have left behind areas of conflict and war, but the impact of those experiences continues to affect individuals, and the challenges of settlement can amplify any post-traumatic symptoms.

 Adjusting to a new society is an intricate and difficult process for all new settlers and often results in changing dynamics for both individuals and family structures.
 Major fractures within family relationships can happen when people adapt differently to such adjustments.
 When left unaddressed these complex and interwoven dynamics can negatively impact mental and emotional well-being sometimes for decades.